OuiDo! Productions (company): History

-On February 25, 2015, Technicolor SA acquired OuiDo!
-Productions, and renamed the studio "Technicolor Animation Productions".
+On February 25, 2015, American/French technology and creative company Technicolor SA (now known as Vantiva) announced that they have acquired OuiDo!
+Productions and they renamed the studio as "Technicolor Animation Productions" with Sandrine Nguyen and Boris Hertzog remained CEOs and continued to work for the renamed company.
 After the Technicolor SA purchase, OuiDo! works were retroactively credited with the new company name and logo, replacing the OuiDo! logo.

 It partnered up with American-based Bagdasarian Productions to produce the 2015 series Alvinnn!!! and the Chipmunks with PGS Entertainment distributing.

 the show started airing in March 2015 and April 2015 respectively in the United States and United Kingdom on Nickelodeon.